 First, you'll want to set up a local copy of Coconut's recommended development environment.
-For that, just run git checkout develop and make dev.
+For that, just run git checkout develop, make sure your default python installation is some variant of Python 3, and run make dev.
 That should switch you to the develop branch, install all possible dependencies, bind the coconut command to your local copy, and set up pre-commit, which will check your code for errors for you whenever you git commit.